The Bankrate promise

 If you never pay your student loans, you will go into default.
 For most federal student loans, you’ll default after 270 days of nonpayment, although loan servicers may declare a Perkins Loan defaulted if it’s not paid by the due date.
 For private lenders, the specific time frame may vary.

 The default is reported to credit bureaus, and your credit score will drop.
-This mark on your credit report makes it harder to borrow future credit, like a credit card or auto loan.
+This mark on your credit report makes it harder to borrow money in the future, like a credit card or auto loan.
 It also makes you ineligible for additional federal financial aid.

 Your wages can also be garnished, and lenders might send your loans to collections or take legal action.
 If you default on federal loans, you’ll lose protections like deferment and forbearance, and the entirety of your unpaid balance will immediately become due.
 Your federal tax refunds may also be garnished.